RulesCricketT20 World Cup

 The Women’s Cricket Committee also received the findings and approved the suggestions.

-New Cricket Rules Are as follows
+New Cricket Rules Are as Follows

 • The use of saliva to polish the ball has been prohibited in international cricket for more than two years as a temporary Covid-related precaution, and it is deemed suitable for the ban to be made permanent.